zowe/docs-site/docs/user-guide/k8s-config.md

 kubectl get pdb --namespace zowe
 ```

-should show you list of `PodDisruptionBudget` like this:
+This should show you a list of `PodDisruptionBudget` like this:

 ```
 NAME               MIN AVAILABLE   MAX UNAVAILABLE   ALLOWED DISRUPTIONS   AGE